Bishalsnghd07/Ai-Powered-Jewellery-E-Commerce-Platform/README.md

 # AI-Powered Jewelry E-Commerce Platform

-This is a fullstack demo for [G******]'s next-generation AI-driven e-commerce platform, built with modern technologies and AI integration.
+This is a fullstack demo for [Gygnus]'s next-generation AI-driven e-commerce platform, built with modern technologies and AI integration.

 ## Key Features ✨